Teragion/teragion.github.io/_posts/2022-07-28-Sea-Thru-Impl.md

 However, to compute the neighborhoods in this way, it would require computation cost and storage space of $O(n^2)$ where $n$ is the resolution of the image.
 This is prohibitively expensive for practical situations.

-Hence, instead of computing the neighborhood for each pixel, we segment the image to some neighborhoods such that each neighborhood extend in the four-connected way if the pixel next to it and the current pixel differ by less than $\epsilon$.
+Hence, instead of computing the neighborhood for each pixel, we **segment** the image to some neighborhoods such that each neighborhood extend in the four-connected way if the pixel next to it and the current pixel differ by less than $\epsilon$.
+This means that each pixel would only be in $1$ neighborhood, $O(n)$ complexity and storage.
 In practice, we see that this method performs good enough.

 <figure>